Carsten Stoll

 Shape Modeling and Applications, 2006

-We present a shape representation based on binary space partitioning (BSP) trees that supports efficient Boolean operations and constructive solid geometry.
-The approach provides a compact, hierarchical representation of complex 3D shapes enabling fast inside/outside queries and set operations.
+We present a shape representation based on binary space partitioning (BSP) trees that supports efficient Boolean operations and constructive solid geometry, providing compact hierarchical representation with fast inside/outside queries.

 Incremental Raycasting of Piecewise Quadratic Surfaces on the GPU